trujilml/calendar-workday-scheduler/README.md

 * HTML
 * JavaScript
 * CSS
-* Web APIs for local storage
+* jQuery was used to retrieve local
 * Bootstrap for design elements
 * Moment.js/other time library for setting up primary date, time and day elements for the daily calendar planner
+* Overall use of Web APIs